 - 1. Notify the current institution of intent to transfer and follow their procedures for SEVIS transfer. - 2.
 Complete the International Student Transfer form and return to Central Christian College.

-&lt;sup>12 Provisional Admission may be granted to an international student with a lower TOEFL score or its equivalent upon review and recommendation by the Admissions Review Committee.
-Consideration will only be given if the student demonstrates another form of proof of ability to be successful in an English-speaking institution, such as an interview, a recommendation from an English teacher, or another form agreed upon by the committee.
+student demonstrates another form of proof of ability to be successful in an English-speaking institution, such as an interview, a recommendation from an English teacher, or another form agreed upon by the committee.